 San Francisco’s Hotel Triton with its walkable location to almost anything in town

 Boston’s Hotel Marlowe in the heart of the historical district

 They are located in 23 US cities which is convenient.
 It’s so important to stay in a LEED hotel whenever possible and when going on a cruise, to look for eco-friendly cruise lines as well.
 There are many cruise lines going green, even ones to Alaska.

 Kimpton partners with eco-organizations worldwide.

-If you’re looking to treat yourself to a luxury boutique stay and feel good about it, Kimpton’s your man…er, hotel brand.
-No corners are cut here: you’ll receive incredible service in unique, beautiful green hotel spaces, and while the rack rate will certainly reflect this, your splurge will do some good in the world.
-(And how often can we say that?)
+If you’re looking to treat yourself to a luxury boutique stay and feel good about it, Kimpton’s your go to green hotel pick.
+No corners are cut here.
+You’ll receive incredible service in unique, beautiful green hotel spaces, and while the rack rate will certainly reflect this, your splurge will do some good in the world.
+And how often can we say that?